 Now that you have learned the basics of how GPS works.
 The time has come to practice and activate the location systems on your smartphone.
 Tablet or computer: below, I will explain how to activate and use GPS on devices Android.
 On iPhone and iPad and on the computer.

 So, to activate the GPS almost immediately on Android.
 Call the notification area on your smartphone or tablet.
-Swiping from the top of the screen downwards.
-Touch the GPS icon (or Location, depending on the operating system) present in the panel that opens.
-When it lights up.
+You are swiping from the top of the screen downwards.
+Touch the GPS icon (or Location, depending on the operating system) present in the panel that opens, when it lights up.
 The GPS is active and available for the apps and services that want to use it.

 Can’t find the GPS icon in the Android notification area?
-Don’t worry, you can also do the same through the system menus.
-How GPS works?
+Don’t worry; you can also do the same through the system menus.
 First, touch the Settings icon located on the screen of the apps installed on your device.
 Then scroll until you find the Personal section and touch the Geolocation item.
-At this point, move the switch located at the top right of the proposed panel to ON and you’re done.

-From the same panel, you can also activate the high-precision location services (I’ll talk about it shortly) or check the apps that have recently accessed the location services.
+From the same panel, you can also activate the high-precision location services (I’ll talk about it shortly).
+Check the apps that have recently accessed the location services.
 It wasn’t difficult, was it?

 Now, to “turn on” the GPS.
 Activate the switch located at the top right.
-Under the heading Location and you’re done!
 From the same panel.
 You can enable or disable location sharing via system apps.
 Revoke access permission to apps installed on the device.

-Until now I have told you about how to activate GPS on smartphones and tablets.
-What if I told you that these services can also be activated from desktop and laptop computers?
-Yes it can be done.
+Until now, I have told you about how to activate GPS on smartphones and tablets.
 Before explaining how?
-How GPS works?
 However, I must make an important clarification.
-Not all computers are equipped with GPS chips.
-Therefore it can happen that the location is also obtained by using any Bluetooth devices.
-The WiFi connection or possibly the connection via cellular modem (e.g. eg using the ” 4G Internet keys “).
+The WiFi connection or possibly the connection via cellular modem (e.g., e.g., using the ” 4G Internet keys “).

 Having made this necessary premise.
 It’s time to take action.
-If you use Windows 10 and want to activate GPS on your PC.
-Click on the cartoon icon located at the bottom right of the screen, next to the clock, and click the Location icon.
-If you don’t see the icon in question.
-Click on the Expand all item and you should see it appear.
+Suppose you use Windows 10 and want to activate GPS on your PC.
+Suppose you don’t see the icon in question.
+Click on the Expand all items, and you should see it appear.

 How to improve GPS signal reception

 - High precision location services – if GPS alone cannot provide you with a very precise location.
-You can take advantage of “high precision” location.
-Which also takes advantage of information received from WiFi, cellular connection and Bluetooth.
+You can take advantage of the “high precision” location.
+Which also takes advantage of information received from WiFi, a cellular connection, and Bluetooth.
 To activate it on Android, go to Settings> Geolocation.
-Tap on the Mode item and set the check mark on the item High precision.
+Tap on the Mode item and set the checkmark on the item High precision.
 This step is not necessary on iOS, where “high precision” services are active by default.